State Ballot initiatives: Limits Under the Constitution

 Because the public’s political power has eroded, it’s hard to get legislation even

 But 26 states have established ballot initiatives enabling the public to directly (by petition) or indirectly (by appealing to the legislature) make state policy.
 And state resolutions can ask Congress to draft or pass a bill.
 Passage is still up to Congress, but they must attend to resolutions as assertions of the public’s will.
 It’s no substitute for the public’s Constitutional role, but it can help us repair, restore and safeguard that role by

 requiring Congressional attention.

-If your state uses initiatives, put this amendment on one!
+If your state uses initiatives, put one of our stand-alone bills on one!

 The initiative process varies among states.

 Your state legislature’s website will detail the process.
 But the general steps are:

 2. (in some states) their review of the proposal’s technical format for compliance, and sometimes the content’s quality